Battle of Stoke Field: Aftermath

 Simnel was captured, but was pardoned by Henry in a gesture of clemency which did his reputation no harm.
 Henry realised that Simnel was merely a puppet for the leading Yorkists.
 He was given a job in the royal kitchen as a spit-turner, and later promoted to falconer.
 The Irish nobles who had supported Simnel were also pardoned, as Henry believed he needed their support to govern Ireland effectively.
 However, Henry later persuaded the Pope to excommunicate the Irish clergy who had supported the rebellion.
 Two other Yorkist conspirators were also captured: Richard Symonds and John Payne, Bishop of Meath.
 Symonds was the man who had introduced Lincoln to Simnel; Payne had preached the sermon at Simnel's coronation.
 Neither was executed: Symonds was imprisoned, and Payne was pardoned and eventually restored to royal favour.

 To mark his victory, Henry raised his standard on Burham Furlong.
 The spot is marked by a large stone memorial with the legend "Here stood the Burrand Bush planted on the spot where Henry VII placed his standard after the Battle of Stoke 16 June 1487".
 Henry knighted many of his supporters in the aftermath of the battle.
 A handwritten list of the new knights by John Writhe survives inserted into a copy of the book Game and Play of Chess.
 Thirteen new bannerets were created and fifty-two men were knighted.
 The following year in 1488 the two main cavalry commanders of Henry's army, Baron Scales and Sir John Savage, were both made Knights of the Garter.

 Henry had hoped to capture Lincoln alive in order to learn from him the true extent of support for the Yorkists.
 Instead, Henry launched a series of enquiries, the outcome of which was "relatively few executions and very many fines", consistent with Henry's policy of controlling the aristocracy by weakening it financially.
 After the battle, he progressed north through Pontefract, York, Durham, and Newcastle to show himself in those areas that had been strongholds of Richard III's supporters.

-Later in Henry's reign, in the 1490s, another pretender to the throne emerged, in the person of Perkin Warbeck; however, this time the matter was resolved without having to fight a major battle.
+Later in Henry's reign, in the 1490s, another pretender to the throne emerged, in the person of Perkin Warbeck; this time the matter was resolved without having to fight a battle, in the Second Cornish uprising of 1497.